Overview

 1. Upload a single tar.xz file to Moodle which contains all files of your submission.

 2. Submit links to the public or private git repository containing the code of your submission.
 Include links to other data where appropriate.
-Note: You must submit the links every week, even they stay unchanged.
+Note: You must submit the links every week, even if they stay unchanged.